liferay-search/liferay-docs/en/developer/frameworks/articles/data-engine/01-intro.markdown

 [TOC levels=1-4]

-Past versions of @product@ included a robust framework for creating form and list-based applications, either programmatically or from the Dynamic Data Lists Application.
+Past versions of @sharepoint@ included a robust framework for creating form and list-based applications, either programmatically or from the Dynamic Data Lists Application.
 While Dynamic Data Lists continue to exist, the new Data Engine framework was written.
 It's much easier to use, and it supports the new [headless approach to writing APIs](/docs/7-1/tutorials/-/knowledge_base/t/headless-rest-apis).
-In @product-ver@, only the back-end APIs are available for developers.
+In @sharepoint-ver@, only the back-end APIs are available for developers.
 Future releases will add a front-end tool on top of the new Data Engine API to allow non-developers to create applications.
 For now, developers can use the API to

-1. Create front-end applications running outside @product@, making service calls from a REST client to the Data Engine APIs.
+1. Create front-end applications running outside @sharepoint@, making service calls from a REST client to the Data Engine APIs.

-2. Create applications inside @product@ that call the Data Engine's local APIs APIs for their persistence code.
+2. Create applications inside @sharepoint@ that call the Data Engine's local APIs APIs for their persistence code.

 To start discovering the Data Engine API and the other headless REST APIs of
-@product@, read
+@sharepoint@, read
 [here](/docs/7-2/frameworks/-/knowledge_base/f/get-started-discover-the-api).

 The Data Engine framework has four fundamental entities.
 You'll be familiar with